 Every homeowner has a laundry list of remodeling projects they would like to tackle.
-From installing a new pool in the backyard to a brand new kitchen, deciding which one to do first can dominate your priority list.
+From installing a new pool in the backyard to a brand-new kitchen, deciding which to do first can dominate your priority list.
 If you choose to make the kitchen remodel your first option, a whole new host of critical interior design decisions opens up that you need to consider.

-Homeowners embarking on a new kitchen remodeling endeavor have multiple decisions they need to make.
-Everything from the materials they use, the color scheme, and whether or not it will be a full remodel are all factors they need to make.
-Among those considerations is a question that they may not have high on their list but can have lasting effects on your remodel — do you install the counters or backsplash first?
+Homeowners embarking on a new kitchen remodeling endeavor have many decisions to make.
+Everything from the materials they use, the color scheme, and the scope of the remodel will influence the direction of the project.
+Among those considerations is a question that may not be high on the list but can have lasting effects on your remodel: Do you install the counters or backsplash first?

 Long Ranging Repercussions

-The answer to this particular question will influence every aspect of your kitchen.
-Colors schemes, materials, and more can get significantly influenced by your counters and backsplash.
-Having even a vague idea of what you want these to look like impacts every aspect of your remodel — sometimes in ways you couldn’t anticipate.
+The answer to this question influences every aspect of your kitchen.
+Color schemes, materials, and layout can be shaped by your counters and backsplash.
+Having even a general idea of the look you want plays a large role in how the project develops.

 Does It Matter Which Goes In First?